Subject Access Requests

 What does it cost?

-Council policy is to provide access to personal information free of charge.
+Council policy is to provide access to electronic personal information free of charge.
+The council reserve the right to charge for providing physical copies of personal information.

 What happens if some or all of my request is refused?